 One of the knocks on old XT was it was too rigid and coarse.
 It also had a tendency to cut if a small loop ever occurred in the spool.
 The new XT is in a different class.
 The new line lays on the spool nicely, casts a mile with good abrasion resistance.
 Fishing it around hedge and hickory blowdowns can be tough on most line but we have not had any break offs or noticed any frays with the line.
 We also noticed the knot strength is much improved.

 Initial spooling is a good indicator of the lines softness and suppleness.
 This line spools on easy and even throwing a line twisting buzzbait, we have not noticed it losing its pliability.
 We have been using the clear line and have had some vicious strikes and zero failures.
 Trilene XT does have some memory after being on the reel for a period of time but seems to lose it after use.
 The softness of the line is the key difference between the old and new XT.

 “We have had a dedicated following with Trilene XT for years but wanted to improve it to give anglers an even better experience,” said Mark Sexton, long-time designer for Berkley.
 “We tested this line for several months, making changes as we went along, and after several iterations, finalized the new XT.
 We believe those that liked the old XT will love the new more flexible and abrasion resistant Extra Tough.”

 Although we have been fishing through and around sparse cover with moving baits we believe anglers will also like to use it in brush piles, grass and lay down trees equally well.
 It should be perfect for flipping and pitching as the shock strength is comparable or superior to other monofilament in its class and price range.

-It will be available very soon at Tackle Warehouse and will retail for around $8.00 for a spool of 300 yards.
+It’s available at OmniaFishing.com, Tackle Warehouse and will retail for around $8.00 for a spool of 300 yards.
 If you like to fish mono on moving baits, the new Berkley XT is a high quality offering that provides confidence and fish catching power combined in a single product.